 - If solid/liquid combination…panel is at the fridge temp of 4-5°C; monitor time/temp.

-2. Transfer panels into a room temperature environment just prior to use (recommended time below) to allow PCM inside to rise to the appropriate operating temperature.
+2.2 Transfer panels into a room temperature environment just before use to allow the PCM inside to rise to the appropriate operating temperature.
+Approximate times:

 Series 4 Prep Method D: Fridge Only Pack-Out Instructions (to prevent freezing)

-1. Place panels in a fridge between 5° and 8°C or at least 24 hours before use so PCM (phase change material sealed inside the panel) is liquid.
-Shake to verify.
+2.1 Place panels in a fridge between 5° and 8°C for at least 24 hours before use so the PCM (phase change material inside the panel) is liquid.*

-Before assembly, shake panels to estimate the state of the PCM.
-Liquid PCM panels will prevent product from freezing (at refrigerator temps) in extreme cold the longest.
-Slushy or solid PCM panels may be used but hold times will decrease.
+2.2 Shake panels to verify the PCM is liquid.
+If solid, restart at step 2.1 to ensure the longest hold time.
+Liquid PCM will prevent the product from freezing (at refrigerator temps) in extreme cold the longest.
+Using solid PCM or panels with a solid/liquid combination decreases the hold time.

 Phase change materials (PCMs) are materials that absorb and release thermal energy during the process of melting and freezing.
 When a PCM melts, it absorbs the heat from the environment, yet its temperature stays at the melting point until totally liquid.
 Conversely, when a PCM freezes, it absorbs the cold from the environment, yet stays at its temperature until totally solid.
 This makes PCM an ideal, passive solution for a variety of applications that require temperature control.
 The most common PCM is water/ice.
 Ice is an excellent PCM for maintaining temperatures at 0°C. But water’s freezing point is fixed at 0°C (32°F), which makes it unsuitable for most temperature sensitive applications.